// Add the new slick-theme.css if you want the default styling

 •Be able to provide their own reliable transportation to UNO

-•Have a mentoring teacher able to attend the experience along with the student (Does not need to be a technology teacher, but can showcase an interest in supporting Computer Science education at their school.
-Does not need to be a female-identifying teacher)
+•Have a mentoring teacher able to attend the experience along with the student (Does not need to be a technology teacher, but can showcase an interest in supporting Computer Science education at their school.)

 •Be able to stay in a hotel room with other students (exceptions will be made on a case by case basis)